Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 The SHP9500 follows in the footsteps of the clear, robust, sometimes essy, but always revealing type of sound that most people love.

 A moment I’ll never forget is falling asleep to the 9500 while listening to Spotify.
+No Amp, no DAC, nothing.
+Just the sweet sound of headphones and my phone.

-The sense of detail and instrument Timbre was so profound that my heart dropped into my stomach.
+The sense of detail and instrument timbre was so profound that my heart dropped into my stomach.

 “Surely it doesn’t get much better than this.”